Sometimes, you want to assign specific user interactions to a different user.

 There are many cases where you want to send an event for user X while user Y performs the action.
 But it’s important that you can save this information to the right user.

 In our case, we ran into the use case where an RV owner needs to accept a booking.
-Only after the approval takes place do we consider this an actual purchase (transaction in GA).
+We consider this an actual purchase (transaction in GA) only after the approval takes place.
 According to regular logic, the RV owner would get the purchase attributed to its session in Google Analytics.
 In the end, that user goes through the steps in the interface and confirms the transaction.

 Marketing <> Google Analytics Logic